Mingyuan-Wu/ECE-228-Project/README.md

 # ECE-228-Project
-This repository contains code for ECE 228 project
+This repository contains code for ECE 228 project.
-  The file ANN is used to tain an ANN model on the dataset https://data.mendeley.com/datasets/ngpd634smf/1 This is for progress report.
+The file ANN is used to tain an ANN model on the dataset https://data.mendeley.com/datasets/ngpd634smf/1
+This is for progress report.
 Then we will generate our own dataset and apply our model to that